Eschatologue/CM_wiki/docs/class/magus/blade-dancer.md

 Your Order's style of combat is an art.
 You gain proficiency in Performance, and you can use your Strength or Dexterity, in place of Charisma, when making a Performance check.

-So long as you are not wearing Heavy armor or wielding a weapon with :weapon-prop-heavy: Heavy Property, you can use your bonus action to enter the trance known as the Blade Dance.
+So long as you are not wearing Heavy armour or wielding a weapon with :weapon-prop-heavy: Heavy Property, you can use your bonus action to enter the trance known as the Blade Dance.
 This trance lasts for 1 minute, and while it is active, you gain the benefits below:

 - Your Speed increases by 10 feet.
-- You gain a +1 bonus to your Armor Class.
+- You gain a +1 bonus to your Armour Class.
 - Once per turn, when you roll damage for an attack or spell, you can roll the damage dice twice and use the higher result.
 - You add your Intelligence modifier (minimum of +1) to all Strength (Athletics) and Dexterity (Acrobatics) checks.

-Your Blade Dance ends if you have the Incapacitated condition, if you don Heavy armor or a weapon with :weapon-prop-heavy: Heavy Property, or if you end it (no action required).
+Your Blade Dance ends if you have the Incapacitated condition, if you don Heavy armour or a weapon with :weapon-prop-heavy: Heavy Property, or if you end it (no action required).

 Once you enter a Blade Dance you must complete a Short or Long Rest before you can do so again.
 You can also restore your use of it by expending a level 1+ spell slot (no action required).